Index pairings for $\mathbb{R}^n$-actions and Rieffel deformations: Rieffel deformations

 Thus the notion of warped convolution extends to the crossed product by means of the formula \eqref{neshformula}.
 By considering $\pi_\alpha(A)$ instead of $A$ we can use the isomorphism $B_\Theta\cong B$ etc., and things simplify.
 The idea is thus to obtained a local formula for Fredholm operators related to the warped convolutions $\pi_\alpha(a^\Theta)$ by viewing the operator $\pi_\alpha(a^\Theta)$ as a multiplier of the crossed product.

 The relation $\pi_\alpha(a^\Theta)=\pi^\Theta(a)$ is the multiplier analogue of the relation \eqref{neshformula}.
 Note that this gives

 In the following theorem we consider warped convolution with respect to $(\alpha,\Theta)$ for unbounded operators $T$ acting on $L^2(\R^n,\GH)$ and denote by $T^\Theta$ the resulting operator.
-For the proof, cf. \cite{An1, An2, Mu1}. \begin{thm} Let $X_1,\dots,X_n$ denote the generators of the unitary group implementing the dual action $\hat{\alpha}$ on $B$.
-Then for all $j\in\{1,\dots,n\}$,
+For the proof, cf. \cite{An1, An2, Mu1}. \begin{prop} Let $X_1,\dots,X_n$ denote the generators of the unitary group implementing the dual action $\hat{\alpha}$ on $B$.
+Then for all $j\in\{1,\dots,n\}$, as operators with domain $\Si(\R^n;\GH)$ we have